Orange Glen High School

 Orange Glen High School (OGHS) is one of the five public high schools in the Escondido Union School District in Escondido, California.
 It was established in 1962.
 The school earned the California Distinguished School Award in 2007.

 In the 2005-06 school year Orange Glen High School served 2,370 students from grades 9 to 12.
 It has six academic counselors.
 The school's yearbook is known as The Torch.
 The Musket school newspaper is part of the High School National Ad Network.

 Athletics

-Orange Glen High School is a Division II school and a member of the Valley League.
-In the fall (August), student athletes may participate in cross country, football, girls tennis, girls volleyball, girls golf, marching band and cheerleading.
-In the winter (November), students can participate in boys and girls basketball, boys and girls soccer, girls water polo, wrestling, cheerleading, drumline and marching band.
-In the spring (February), boys volleyball, baseball, softball, boys golf, boys tennis, boys and girls track, drumline, drum major, Winter Guard and Concert Band.

-Titles won

-In 1999, the boys basketball team won the CIF Division II championships 45-74 over Serra High School.